 1.)
 Confirm the Wattage of the High Pressure Sodium Lamp in Your Existing Wall Pack

 Since LEDs are so much more efficient than HPS systems, wattage isn’t a simple one-for-one tradeoff.
-However, knowing the wattage of your current fixture is the first step to determining which LED wall pack will provide the lighting you want.
+However, knowing the wattage of your current bulb is the first step to determining which LED wall pack will provide the lighting you want.

 Your existing light fixture will display its wattage information: on a tag inside the luminaire, on the ballast, or on the lamp itself.
 Once you have the HPS lamp wattage, you can move to the next step.
 We confirmed with the customer that she was using a 250w HPS wall pack.